Wednesday, July 30, 2025

 Meantime, Nash Littlefield moves to Heron’s Rest from New York, leaving behind an established career while cutting final ties with his estranged parents.
 Having purchased an old house in need of renovation, he begins work while deciding on his future path.
 When his younger brother, Theo, joins him also looking for a fresh start, they form The Fix-It Brothers, a handyman business.
 Soon, they have enough local clients in need of their services to keep them busy, and their skills bring them into contact with Sloane and her sister, Drea, through the Cooper family's rental business.
 Sparks flare between Drea and Theo, and Nash is intrigued with both Sloan and the case she's investigating and offers to lend her a hand with the investigation with the added benefit of spending more time with her.
 As the pair pursue a killer, Nash soon realizes the woman he is coming to care about will do whatever it takes to get justice for the victims . . . including putting her life at risk again.

 Author Nora Roberts excels at rendering immersive small town, family-oriented stories that draw readers in with vivid prose, complex, relatable protagonists and just the right blend of romance and suspense.
 Her expert skills at world building and character development are evident in HIDDEN NATURE through her detailed descriptions of community life in a typical small town with a menage of colorful characters.
 As is often the case, the theme of family both born and found is woven throughout with examples of a close knit, supportive family in the Coopers who welcome Nash and Theo with open arms in contrast to their estranged birth family.
 The increasing tension drives the pace through thrilling twists as Sloan gets closer to unmasking a killer.
 I appreciate the author's diligence with details while taking time to develop both suspense and romance over the course of the book as it lends an authentic feeling to the unfolding events while affording the reader an opportunity to connect with each main character.
 Fans of romance suspense and mysteries will enjoy this latest offer from Author Nora Roberts.
+I highly recommend the audio book version narrated by January Lavoy as she renders an excellent performance lending a voice to these characters.

 Synopsis: